Rotifer/MyGo/mastering_go_book/ch02/ch02_notes.md

 func main() {
-	// You can create a new byte slice from a given string by using a []byte("A String") s := []byte("A String")
+	// You can create a new byte slice from a given string by using a []byte("A String")
+	// See the effects of changing %c with %v %s below! s := []byte("A String")
 	for i, c := range s {
 		fmt.Printf("Index %d, element %c\n", i, c)